The #1 Goal using our trading approach is to get your Trade to Delta Neutral.

-You’ve seen the image below in several places on our website and documentation – and now that you understand the Delta Neutral Stop strategy – it should make perfect sense.
+You’ve seen the image below in several places on our website and documentation – and now that you understand the Delta Neutral Stop strategy – it should make sense.

 Be sure to review the section on Trade Configurations keeping the Delta Neutral Stop concept in mind.